 To ETSI SAGE

-ACTION: ETSI SAGE is kindly requested to take the above information into account and provide a new version for ZUC-256 algorithm.
+ACTION: ETSI SAGE is kindly requested to take the above information into account and provide a new version for ZUC-256 algorithm or advise 3GPP SA3 about the diversity benefits.

 3. Date of Next TSG-SA WG3 Meetings: